SoftInstigate/restheart-website/docs/v5/index.md

 RESTHeart connects to __MongoDB__ and opens its data to the Web.
 Clients, such as mobile and JavaScript apps, can access the database via a simple __API__ based on __JSON__ messages.

-With RESTHeart teams can focus on building Angular, React, Vue, iOS or Android applications, because most of the server-side logic usually necessary for CRUD (Create, Read, Update, Delete) operations is automatically handled, without the need to write any code except for the client logic.
+With RESTHeart teams can focus on building Angular, React.js, Vue.js, iOS or Android applications, because most of the server-side logic usually necessary for CRUD (Create, Read, Update, Delete) operations is automatically handled, without the need to write any code except for the client logic.

 For example, to insert data in MongoDB developers model client-side JSON documents and then execute POST operations via HTTP to RESTHeart: no more need to deal with complicated server-side code and database drivers in Java, JavaScript, PHP, Ruby, Python, etc.

-For these reasons, RESTHeart is widely used by freelancers, Web agencies ans System Integrators with deadlines, because it allows them to focus on the most creative parts of their work.
+For these reasons, RESTHeart is widely used by freelancers, Web agencies and System Integrators with deadlines, because it allows them to focus on the most creative parts of their work.

 For more ideas have a look at the collection of common [use cases](https://restheart.org/use-cases/).